Silver Route by car: Nature, Culture, and Cuisine

 Practical Information

-To conclude, we provide a downloadable file with comprehensive information on each of the cities and towns along this Ruta de la Plata, including their festivals, typical foods, and shopping options.
-Additionally, we offer a direct link to the map of the Via de la Plata, highlighting the cities and towns you can visit.
+To conclude, we provide you with a file that you can download with all the information about each of the cities and towns on this Silver Route, their festivals, typical foods, and shopping you can do.
+To top it off, we leave you a direct link to the map of the Silver Way with the cities and towns we can visit.